20/02/2018 • 4 min read

-This week’s blog post is guest-written by Emi Sharma.
+This post was guest-written by Emi Sharma.
 Emi is the Founder/Teacher of Zeki Jaan in Delhi, an after-school LEGO Robotics space.
 Before founding Zeki Jann, Emi has taught K-8 students in general education and LEGO classes, students with special needs and IB PYP students.

 Student-centered learning is a hot topic in education these days.
 Educators often hear the mantra that students should own their learning, be intrinsically motivated and curious, all while being well-behaved.
 When I was a new teacher I was curious about how student-centered learning actually worked.
 My worst fear was to be in an out-of-control classroom, but I was also tired of lecturing.
 I knew there was a world to be discovered via technology, but how was I going to guide my students through that world?
 What do classrooms that foster student-centered learning look like?
 How much does the teacher need to lecture?
 What is the appropriate amount of time to allocate for student enquiry?
 How do you manage a classroom where students must govern themselves?
 How do you assess that they are actually learning what they are supposed to?